spoonapps/docs/reference/command_line/run.md

 #### Exit code

-After running container exit code of startup file is displayed in decimal form.
+When the container stops, the exit code of startup file is displayed in decimal form.

 #### Selecting VM version